 Factors for consideration include how long it has been since surgery, swelling, knee functionality, and use of medications.

 Driving after ACL surgery Tip 4 - Take more time with a right knee procedure

 To drive a car, you primarily use your right leg to push the pedals.
 A right knee procedure generally means it will take longer until it is safe to drive because you need to be able to quickly move your right leg from side to side .

 Driving after ACL surgery Tip 5 - Arrange a lift home after surgery

-Make sure you arrange a lift back home such as through a family member or friend after your ACL operation.
-You are likely to be omitted from hospital either on the same day of surgery or the next day.
+Make sure you arrange a lift back home, such as through a family member or friend, after your ACL operation.
+You are likely to be released from the hospital either on the same day as surgery or the next day.

 Driving after ACL surgery Tip 6 - Check your car insurance policy

-Check with your car insurer if there are any restriction periods before you drive your car.
+Check with your car insurer if there are any restrictions on driving your car.

 See below for more information on when you can drive after ACL surgery!